Sibo-Ding/eco395m-midterm-project/README.md

 # eco395m-midterm-project

+## Motivation

+## Data
+We scraped texts from Gutenberg website.
+We scraped 15 works in total: 5 Shakespeare works, 5 works written from 1500 to 1650, and 5 works written from 1750 to 1800.

+### Limitations of the data
+1. The number of texts is limited.
+We only scraped 15 works.
+2. We only controlled the time that works were published.
+Further research can focus on other aspects (e.g. genres).

+### Texts to numbers
+Textual data is hard to analyze.
+Thus, we convert texts to numbers using Bag-of-Words, following the basic logic of [Shakespeare homework](https://github.com/edkrueger/eco395m-homework-shakespeare).

+### Instruction to run the code
 1. Scrape 15 works from Project Gutenberd.
 Run `code/scrape_literatures.py`, output text files in `text`.
 Each text is a work from an author.
 5 works from pre-Shakespeare period and 5 works from post-Shakesoeare period.

 2. Convert texts from the previous step to vectors of word frequency (BoW).
 Run `code/text_to_num.py`, output 15 csv files in `words_freq`.
 Each csv is the word frequency of a text.

 3. Reformat the code files via Black command.

 4. Run `code/flesch_kincaid.py`: outputs two csv files in flesch-kincaid_results directory with flesch-kincaid analysis for each text, scoring the text by grade level and general readability

 5. Run `code/sentiment.py`: uses TextBlob library to analyze the sentiment of each text, scoring each by positive/negative sentiment and subjective/objective focus and outputting to a csv file in `sentiment_results` directory.

 4. Run `code/vector.py`, Uses each column of dataframe as an array that is compared with cosine similarity.
 Table are created that make visualizations of scores easier.